|Amateur Hour||Island Basing Street||Richard Digby-Smith||Feb 1974|

 My sonic requirements were sometimes achieved, as on the track ‘Barbecutie’, and sometimes not, as on ‘Amateur Hour’.
 On this latter tune, I was requested to replace the (to my ears well-recorded) amped bass by my D/I’d retake using a plonking old Fender Precision.
 Having to replace a well-performed part on sonic grounds was the ultimate indignity, given the sound which I was aiming for, and which I was generally achieving.
 The bass part itself was identical, although performed with perhaps less enthusiasm.
 Actually there is no ‘perhaps’ about it; I did it standing in the control room, fuming, and immediately went home as soon as it was done, without waiting for a playback.

 The Precision belonged to a bass player who later replaced me.
-The gold disc for Kimono, awarded to each band member some weeks after my departure, mysteriously disappeared (“It might be in my loft, I’ll have a look”, said an alumni, who promptly did nothing of the sort.
+The gold disc for Kimono, awarded to each band member some weeks after my departure, mysteriously disappeared (“It might be in my loft, I’ll have a look”, said a bass-playing alumni, who promptly did nothing of the sort.
 However, a mere forty 40 years later, guess what?
 Armed only with a credit card, I was kindly allowed to purchase my own gold record.
 And they say that capitalists are hard-hearted bastards and that Beethoven was deaf.
 It’s a funny old world and no mistake.

 The bass playing on ‘In My Family’ was described as ‘really wimpy’ by the head Mael, an adjective which I initially presumed was ironic, given the nature of the underlying composition.
 Plus, when the critique was delivered, I must admit I construed it as complimentary; something which is ‘rarely wimpy’, in my book, is no bad thing.
 Better to be rarely wimpy than often wimpy, I thought, and still think.
 However, dialect played a role in our discourse.
 There was no retake.
 Listeners can judge for themselves, no doubt.